Effect-TS/examples/.changeset/mean-garlics-speak.md

 "create-effect-app": patch
 ---

-Fixes a typo in the description of the template option of ⁠create-effect-app.
+Fixes a typo in the description of the `template` option of ⁠`create-effect-app`.